open-telemetry/opentelemetry-java/README.md

 Please refer to the [contribution guide](https://github.com/open-telemetry/opentelemetry-java/blob/master/CONTRIBUTING.md) on how to setup and contribute!

+## Quick Start
+Please refer to the [quick start guide](https://github.com/open-telemetry/opentelemetry-java/blob/master/QUICKSTART.md) on how use the OpenTelemetry API.

 ## Snapshots

 Snapshots based out the `master` branch are available for `opentelemetry-api`, `opentelemetry-sdk` and the rest of the artifacts: